Hydrat-Agency/filament-table-layout-toggle/README.md

 public static function getTableColumns(): array;
 ```

-If you rather use your own action, you should first disable the automatic rendering of the toggle button on the plugin registration :
+If you rather use your own action instead of the default one, you should first disable it on the plugin registration :

 ```php
 $panel